srstevenson/xdg-base-dirs/README.md

 `xdg_cache_home()`, `xdg_config_home()`, and `xdg_data_home()` return
 [`pathlib.Path` objects][path] containing the value of the environment variable named `XDG_CACHE_HOME`, `XDG_CONFIG_HOME`, and `XDG_DATA_HOME` respectively, or
-the default defined in the specification if the environment variable is unset or empty.
+the default defined in the specification if the environment variable is unset, empty, or contains a relative path rather than absolute path.

 `xdg_config_dirs()` and `xdg_data_dirs()` return a list of `pathlib.Path`
 objects containing the value, split on colons, of the environment variable named `XDG_CONFIG_DIRS` and `XDG_DATA_DIRS` respectively, or the default defined in the specification if the environment variable is unset or empty.
+Relative paths are ignored, as per the specification.

-`xdg_runtime_dir()` returns a `pathlib.Path` object containing the value of the `XDG_RUNTIME_DIR` environment variable, or `None` if the environment variable is not set.
+`xdg_runtime_dir()` returns a `pathlib.Path` object containing the value of the `XDG_RUNTIME_DIR` environment variable, or `None` if the environment variable is not set, or contains a relative path rather than absolute path.

 ## Copyright